ReproNim/module-FAIR-data/_episodes/01-Web-of-Data.md

 ---
 title: "Introduction to the Web of Data"
 teaching: Self Paced
-exercises: 0
+exercises: 1
 questions:
-- "Q1?"
+- "What is a research object and how do I properly identify it?"

 objectives:
-- "Objective 1"
-- "Objective 2"
+- "Understanding identifiers"
+- "History of open and linked data"
+- "Overview of the FAIR principles"

 keypoints:
-- We want to use this template to provide lesson materials in an open and useful format.

-- This is in line with our overall goal of making science (including scientific training) more open.
+- "Understanding the FAIR Data principles"

+- "Understanding identification of FAIR data"

 ---